ProvidersFariha Abbasi-Feinberg, MD * Robert E. Harley, MD Joshua D. Levine, MD Amber Murtaugh, PA-C

 Since 1923, Charlotte Eye Ear Nose & Throat Associates, P.A.
 (CEENTA) has been the region’s premier ear, nose, and throat care provider for adult and pediatric patients.
 CEENTA has several otolaryngologists specially trained in sleep disorders – including insomnia, sleep apnea, snoring, and narcolepsy – and sleep medicine.
-Patients with symptoms of insomnia, sleep apnea, snoring, narcolepsy and many other sleep disorders will first meet with one of our otolaryngologists specializing in sleep medicine.
+Patients with symptoms of insomnia, sleep apnea, snoring, narcolepsy and many other sleep problems will first meet with one of our otolaryngologists specializing in sleep medicine.
 If a sleep study is needed, patients can stay at The Sleep Center at Southpark, a nationally-accredited location from the American Academy of Sleep Medicine that offers a sleep study in the comfort of a hotel suite.
 After diagnosis, our multidisciplinary team of specialists can then recommend a range of treatment options, including sleep medicine, CPAP therapy, or surgery, all of which can be done in-house.
 Many sleep disorders are related to the ear, nose, and throat, and most of our sleep doctors are also ENT doctors, providing patients a continuum of care throughout their treatment.
 Please call 704.295.3000 to schedule an appointment with one of our physicians.

 CPAP masks and machines are supposed to help you sleep better, and yet many people have such difficulty becoming accustomed to the masks that they stop using them entirely.
 We understand how trying it can be to sleep with one, especially if you are not accustomed to it.
 Many struggle with compliance and have trouble sleeping with the mask on or accepting the airflow it provides.
 Of course, one will only benefit you if you are using it.Read More